-Kendrea Rhodes is a visual artist and writer living in South Australia.
-Her articles, photography and artwork have appeared in local, state, national and international publications; and her original art has been exhibited since 1999.
+Kendrea Rhodes is a visual artist, writer and researcher living in South Australia.
+Her articles, photography and artwork have appeared in local, state, national and international publications.

 Stories are how we remember